fes-hd/fesmac-manual/docs/mac/fessupp/config-dir.md

   This is a maximum angle for considering a sloped piping as straight.
 If the framework supports a piping sloped over this value, the framework is automatically tilted.

+- `TrunWeepHoleDiam`: _Distance_

+  This is the diameter of a weep hole opened on trunnion pipes.

 - `AncillaryStext`: _PML expression_

   This is a PML **string** expression to set ancillaries' `Stext` attributes.
 When the expression is evaluated, the CE is an `ANCI` or `TRANCI` element that has a valid `Compref` attribute.
 Also, `\n` in the expression is replaced by the new line character.